 - Variety is the spice of life.
 Vary your health routine so that you don’t get bored.

 - Take a break.
 Have a day off at least once a week to give your mind and body something else to think about.
 Do something different, you’ll be amazed at the difference it will make you your get fit routine, you’ll come back the next day full of energy and enthusiasm.

 - Pace yourself.
 If you are regularly training at full speed, you will get tired and lose motivation.
 Remember the Hare and the Tortoise; it was the Tortoise who went at a steady rate and won the race.

-- Two’s company.
+- Two’s the company.
 It’s more fun to get fit with a friend.
 If you know that someone is expecting you to turn up you’re much more likely to go, so you don’t let them down.
 They will encourage you when you hit a wrong spot, and you can help them through their tough times.

-- Visualise accomplishment.
+- Visualize accomplishment.
 Our friend Henry Ford also said, "Whether you think that you can, or that you can't, you are usually right."
 To stay motivated enough to get fit you need to practice the conclusion you want to achieve mentally.